Analyst Ratings For BJ's Restaurants | Benzinga

 Analyst Ratings For BJ's Restaurants

-Within the last quarter, BJ’s Restaurants (NASDAQ:BJRI) has observed the following analyst ratings:
+BJ’s Restaurants (NASDAQ:BJRI) has observed the following analyst ratings within the last quarter:

 |Bullish